keynmol/tree-sitter-grammar-lsp/README.md

-# grammar.js LSP
+# Tree Sitter Grammar.js LSP

-Specialised LSP to edit one file and one file only - `grammar.js` used to specify Tree sitter grammar.
+Specialised LSP to edit one file and one file only - `grammar.js` used to specify Tree sitter grammars.

 Made using [Langoustine](https://github.com/neandertech/langoustine)
 and [Jsonrpclib](https://github.com/neandertech/jsonrpclib).